 For maximum results, you should aim to write a new blog post every week, although once every two weeks can work well too.

-An active, thoughtful and well-crafted blog is a significant tool for attracting clients.
-And the great part is – you have total control and can start right away.
+An active, thoughtful and well-crafted blog is a great tool for attracting clients.
+And the best part is – you have total control and can get started right away.

 Write guest posts